Sort by

 • Agriculture

-Working with our dairy farmers to continuously improve local production systems that improve the farmers livelihood and animal welfare.
+Working with our dairy farmers to continuously improve local production systems.
 We train farmers and support them in adopting practices that can optimize productivity and improve incomes.
 This continuous improvement is closely linked with our environmental commitments.

 • Nature

-Transitioning to climate neutral and regenerative dairy farming systems encompassing the climate footprint, water stewardship, soil health and biodiversity in our dairy value chain, and using recyclable or reusable packaging.
+Transitioning to regenerative dairy farming systems – including the carbon footprint, water stewardship, soil health and biodiversity in our dairy value chain, and using recyclable or reusable packaging.

 River flowing through fields